vitan12/gradiv/README.md

 mongo
 ```

 to enter the Mongo shell.
-To create the same database/collection/data I'm currently using in the setup, do the following in the Mongo shell:
+In the shell you can manually add and edit entries in the database.
+To test the database that this project will be working with, enter the following:
 ```
-use bestdb
+use gradb
 db.testCol.insert({"hello":"world"})
 ```
-A database named bestdb with collection testCol should now have one entry.
+A database named gradb with collection testCol should now have one entry.

 Step 3:
 In the virtual environment:
 ```
 pip install Flask-PyMongo
 ```
-Then boot up the server using flask run as you normally would.
-If this works, then on the "Hello World" page you will also see the following:
+Then boot up the server using `flask run` as you normally would.
+If this works, then on the "Hello World" page you will see the following:
 ```
 {'_id': ObjectId('5d55f92b702a9d1a0d00f55f'), 'hello': 'world'}
 ```